lbco17922/dango-issue-tracker/README.md

 The more details button allows Dango Developers to view the descriptions of an issue more clearly as well as view and update the developer notes associated with said issue.
 ### `Complete`
 The complete button marks an issue as resolved, removing it from view of the developer and deleting it from the issues database.
+NOTE: IF YOU PLAN TO TEST THE APPLICATION please don't remove all issue cards.